VAT on vans explained for businesses

 Support from Accounts and Legal

-This is a brief outline of the process for avoiding VAT when buying a van.
+This is helps answer the question 'How to avoid VAT when buying a van?'
 If you would like professional advice on the financial implications of buying a van for your business, or would like confirmation that you are complying with HMRC’s VAT rules, our team of experienced tax accountants will be glad to help.

 To find out more, please contact us on 0207 043 4000 or info@accountsandlegal.co.uk.
 You can also get a quick online accountancy quote here.